nevyn/unblock/README.md

 ![overview](overview.png)

 Two bend sensor attach to the analog inputs of the Tinyduino.
-These are read at 20hz and sent to the serial port at 19200bps as two ascii values separated by space and terminated with newline, by the `potentiometer-serial.ino` arduino script.
+These are read at 20hz and sent to the serial port at 19200bps as two ascii values (0-1023 inclusive) separated by space and terminated with newline (like `583 992\n`), by the `potentiometer-serial.ino` arduino script.

 The Raspberry Pi runs a Python script `unblock-input-reader.py` which looks for all attached serial devices and starts reading from them.
-It opens the 'pdsend' tool to udp port 13000 and 13001, and when serial data comes in, it takes the two numbers and sends them to these two ports (note: only 13000 is implemented so far).
+It opens the `pdsend` tool to udp port 13000 and 13001, and when serial data comes in, it takes the two numbers and sends them to these two ports.

 `unblock-music-runner.bash` just configures the sound card for analog output, and then starts the puredata script `mainscene.pd`.
 This scene starts the oscillator (i e turns on audio), and then starts listening on 13000 and 13001.
 It uses these two ports as inputs to mix together a pleasant background noise which is then outputted through the sound card.